Fashion Revolution Week 2020 - Learn more about who makes our Jenerous clothing

 Today Ammu’s health is a lot better and she is motivated and passionate in her work.
 With a sustainable income allowing her to rent her own home, Ammu has also been supported in returning to school several hours a day to complete her qualifications, opening the door to many further professional opportunities.
 Ammu helps clients like me with sourcing, and she is now completely responsible for quality control.

-All of our prints are crafted by a team of block printers at Tharangini Print Studio in Bangalore.
+Our prints are crafted by a team of block printers at Tharangini Print Studio in Bangalore.
 Banu (in the picture above) works at Tharangini print studio as the lead dye master, hand mixing the dye colours that are used for the block printing.
 Banu has been working at Tharangini print studio for 37 years, juggling family and work.
 She is highly skilled and an expert at her job.

 Tharangini is a lovely, tranquil hideaway in the busy city of Bangalore.
 I love visiting the team when I'm in India and finding new prints and watching the artisans at work.
 Our Jenerous organic cotton printed dresses are all lovingly and carefully printed by Banu and the rest of the team.

 If you have any questions about our supply chain please don’t hesitate to get in touch.
+Email us at info@jenerous.org.